mellowminx/godot-4-5-transparent-bg-screenshot-test/README.md

 ![](https://github.com/mellowminx/godot-4-5-transparent-bg-screenshot-test/blob/main/premultalpha-preview.png)

-However, the in-game visuals then suffer greatly by having the partially transparent pixels show up as solid white instead:
+However, the in-game visuals then suffer greatly by having the partially transparent pixels show up as solid white instead.

 In this Godot MRP, running the project saves two screenshots-- the default screenshot with the black-blended translucent pixels, and the hacky fixed screenshot.
 The screenshot images are just saved in the project folder.